Data visualization does not only to apply to quantitative data. You can also apply lots of data visualisation techniques to qualitative data too.

 So in summary, we’ve used a few simple techniques and practices to make our CV easier to read, draw the readers eye to the more important parts first, and made sure the hiring manager gets the information they need quickly and easily.
 Your CV will have a huge positive contrast if the other candidates CVs are poorly presented, helping you increase your chances of getting an interview.

 To make a CV/Resume like mine, I used the Adobe Illustrator software.
 If you’d like me to make one for you, get in touch here.
-But I’ve also made a Google Docs template that achieves a similar job for free.
+But I’ve also made a free resume template using Google Docs that achieves a similar job for free.
 Just make a copy of it, fill in your own information and then save it as a PDF.

 *People become very attached to their own cv format, so try to have an open mind when seeing these tips.
 This format has worked well for me and when I’ve been an interviewer in past roles, CVs that follow a good layout help the candidate a lot.
 So feel free to pick and choose the tips from this article.
 I won’t be offended if you don’t use everything :)